microsoft/BotFramework-Composer/docs/howto-controlling-conversation-flow-draft.md

 ![Select If/Else Branch]()

-The decision is controlled by the `Condition` field, which should contain an [expression](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/common-expression-language) which evaluates to true or false.
+The decision is controlled by the `Condition` field, which should contain an [expression](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/common-expression-language) that evaluates to true or false.
 In the screenshot below the bot is evaluating whether `user.age` is greater than or equal to 18.

 ![If/Else Condition]()